lkuper/dissertation/talks/proposal.md

 ## Replication and eventual consistency

+[Key points for this section:
+* Replication is important and ubiquituous
+* but subject to a trade off among consistency, availability, and partition tolerance
+* Eventually consistent systems maximize availability and must resolve consistency conflicts
+* ``Last write wins'' doesn't necessarily make sense semantically
+* Strongly eventually consistent (SEC) objects must be strongly convergent: correct replicas to which the same updates have been delivered have equivalent state]

 First, I want to explain the notion of replication.
 Distributed systems typically involve *replication* of data objects across a number of physical locations.
 Replication is great: it makes the system more robust to data loss, and it allows for good data locality.
 But replication is also terrible, because it means we have to confront the so-called "CAP theorem" of distributed computing, which imposes a trade-off among three properties: consistency, availability, and partition tolerance.

 Consistency is the property that every replica sees the same information; Availability is the property that all information is available for both reading and writing by all replicas; and ppartition tolerance is the property that the system is robust to parts of it being unable to communicate with one another periodically.

 An (oversimplified, but useful to a first approximation) interpretation of the CAP theorem is the slogan, "Consistency, availability, and partition tolerance: pick at most two."
 In practice, real systems have to be robust to network partitions and hence must compromise on at least one of consistency or availability.

 But, moreover, consistency, availability, and partition tolerance are not binary properties.
 For instance, rather than having either perfect availability or no availability at all, we can choose how much availability a system must have, then allow less consistency accordingly.
-So-called *hHighly available* distributed systems, like the Dynamo distributed key-value store, give up on strict consistency in favor of what's known as *eventual consistency*, in which replicas may not always agree, but if updates stop arriving, all replicas will *eventually* come to agree.
+So-called *Highly available* distributed systems, like the Dynamo distributed key-value store, give up on strict consistency in favor of what's known as *eventual consistency*, in which replicas may not always agree, but if updates stop arriving, all replicas will *eventually* come to agree.

 How can eventually consistent systems ensure that all replicas of an object come to agree?
 In particular, if replicas differ, how do we determine which is "right"?
 As a straw man proposal, we could vacuously satisfy the definition of eventual consistency by setting all replicas to some pre-determined value---but then, of course, we would lose all updates we had made to any of the replicas.